top of page

 The noun 'tirade' has its etymological roots in French.
 It can be traced back to the French word 'tirer,' meaning 'to pull' or 'to draw,' particularly in the sense of drawing out something forcefully.
 Over time, this evolved into the term 'tirade' in the early 19th century, when it entered the English language.
 When someone launches into a prolonged and intense outburst of anger, criticism, or condemnation, they are metaphorically 'pulling out' or 'drawing out' their strong emotions and words, reflecting the word's French origins and the force with which such expressions are typically delivered.

-Quiz: Find the meaning of the noun tirade:
+Find the correct meaning of the noun tirade:

 Try Again!